Medical Care Data.

 b.
 A facility with the majority of its beds designated for medical type "PSY-3" (mental retardation).

 c.
-A facility operated by the Division of Adult Correction of the Department of Public Safety.
+A facility operated by the Division of Adult Correction and Juvenile Justice of the Department of Public Safety.

 (4) "Patient data" means data that includes a patient's age, sex, race, ethnicity, zip code, third-party coverage, principal and other diagnosis, date of admission, procedure and discharge date, principal and other procedures, total charges and components of the total charges, attending physician identification number, and hospital or freestanding ambulatory surgical facility identification number.